S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/objection.md

 ## Aim for “Good Enough for Now and Safe Enough to Try” Decisions.

 Creating a culture where people feel comfortable raising *possible* objections enables you to harness a diversity of perspectives and broaden your own.
 This culture of openness ensures that critical perspectives are not overlooked, which can otherwise hinder progress.
-If no one has an objection or if arguments that [qualify as objections](section:test-arguments-qualify-as-objections) have been [resolved](section:resolve-objections], a decision can be considered *good enough for now and safe enough to try*.
+If no one has an objection or if arguments that [qualify as objections](section:test-arguments-qualify-as-objections) have been [resolved](section:resolve-objections), a decision can be considered *good enough for now and safe enough to try*.

 In the case of complex matters, striving for a perfect decision is futile.
 Complex systems are unpredictable, and what seems like a perfect solution may turn out to be unsuitable, not work in practice, or quickly become outdated.
 Approach decision-making iteratively and incrementally to encourage people to try things out instead of attempting to anticipate and account for all possibilities in advance.